 Skip to main content

-On Monday we first exposed a $2-million dollar “key action” listed in the 2024-2025 budget consisting of an “Ask voters for a bond election in November 2024.”
-What we uncovered was that HISD used nearly $1.4 million to hire a consulting group that specializes in communications, governmental relations and campaigns.
-Ultimately the district posted social media videos with the words “RENEW HISD” at the end of the highly produced thirty-second videos.
+On Monday, Feb.
+2, we revealed a $2 million “key action” in the 2024-2025 budget, which included a plan to ‘ask voters for a bond election in November 2024.’
+We discovered that HISD allocated nearly $1.4 million to hire a consulting group specializing in communications, governmental relations, and campaigns.
+The district also posted social media videos ending with the phrase “RENEW HISD” in the highly produced 30-second clips.

-In Wednesday’s report Middleton said a county’s District Attorney or County Attorney can bring charges in cases of electioneering adding that, “a lot of times they don’t.”
+In Wednesday’s report, Middleton noted that a county’s District Attorney can file charges in cases of electioneering, but often they do not.

 Related Story: Houston ISD approved $2M to campaign for the massive failed bond.
 Was it legal?

-During our brief conversation the new DA did briefly touched on our investigation, “We’re not going to comment on the story.
+“We’re not going to comment on the story.
 I can confirm I saw the story.
-I thought it was well done,” said Teare.
+I thought it was well done,” said the district attorney.

 Related Story: ‘It makes me mad knowing we’re wasting money’: Former Houston ISD parent tracks district’s spending this year

-Teare says that as district attorney he will not weigh-in on investigations involving public officials in order to ensure that the everything is done by the book.
+Teare added that as district attorney, he will not weigh in on investigations involving public officials to ensure that everything is done by the book.

 When asked if he can understand why parents are emailing KPRC 2 Investigates with questions and emailing his office because of the story?
 Teare did not hesitate, “Of course, I live in Houston.
 I was born and raised in Houston.
 The vast majority of my friends have children that go to HISD right now, I know the concern,” said Teare.

-HISD communications team making it very clear to us in their last email on Wednesday that Miles was not available for an interview.
-We did email them back asking “when will he be available?
+The district’s communication team made it clear that Miles was not available for an interview.
+Mario Diaz responded asking, “When will he be available?
 Or are you making it clear he will never talk to me?”

 About the Author